Hard Water Articles

 This may cause a variety of unpleasant problems, including:

 Of course, it’s not just your hair that can suffer.
 Those same hardness minerals can dry out your skin, too.
-While most people notice itchiness or dryness on their hands first, that’s a good sign that your scalp is experiencing the same issue — which can impact your hair’s health and appearance.
+While most people notice itchiness or dryness on their hands first, that’s a good sign that you may have a dry scalp — which can impact your hair.

-The unfortunate truth about hard water is that it can be incredibly widespread That’s because hardness minerals are present in the natural environment; for example, magnesium is abundant in leafy plants, sea water and even the Earth’s crust, while calcium is present in marble, chalk, limestone, shells and more.
+Hardness minerals can be found across the natural environment, according to the U.S. Geological Survey (USGS); for example, magnesium is abundant in well and lake brines, sea water and even the Earth’s crust, while calcium is present in marble, chalk, limestone, shells and more.
 As a result, your water can pick up these minerals at almost any point between the source and your tap.
 This is particularly common in systems fed by groundwater because this has a high chance of picking up calcium and magnesium from stone, soil and other sources.

 That means both city and well water systems can have hard water, although it’s particularly common in the latter.
 On top of that, hardness levels can differ depending on your area’s geographic and geological features.